ToYoNiX/debian-project/README.md

 - `sudo apt install packageName`: Installs packages and their dependencies.
 - `sudo apt purge packageName`: Completely removes packages and their configuration files.
-- `sudo apt autoclean packageName`: Removes old package files that are no longer needed.
+- `sudo apt autoremove && sudo apt autoclean`: Removes old package files that are no longer needed.
 - `sudo apt search packageName`: Searches for packages based on keywords.

 These commands can be used to efficiently manage software installations and keep your system clean and up to date.